fsaia/site/_pages/03_teaching.md

 * Thursdays 2:30 -- 3:30 p.m.

-I have undergone the UGA LGBT center's [Safe Space Training](https://lgbtcenter.uga.edu/content_page/safe-space) and consider my office a safe space for all.
+I have undergone the UGA Pride center's [Safe Space Training](https://lgbtcenter.uga.edu/content_page/safe-space) and consider my office a safe space for all.
 I hope that you do, too!
 I have also completed the university's [Certificate in Diversity and Inclusion](http://diversity.uga.edu/index.php/programs/article/cdi).

 ## Past Teaching: